sparkflows/sparkflows-docs/docs/installation-upgrading/configuration/configuring-ldap.rst

    * - ldap.Base
      - The distinguished name to use as a search base for finding users and groups.
 This should be similar to ‘dc=hadoop,dc=mycompany,dc=com’.
      -
+   * - ldap.UserDn
+     - Distinguished name of the user to bind as.
+This is used to connect to LDAP/AD for searching user and group information.
+This may be left blank if the LDAP server supports anonymous binds.
+     -
+   * - ldap.Password
+     - The password of the bind user.
+     -
+   * - ldap.UserSearchBase
+     - User Search Base
+     -
+   * - ldap.UserSearchFilter
+     - The base filter for searching for users.
+For Active Directory, this is typically ‘(objectClass=user)’.
+     -
+   * - ldap.Base
+     - The distinguished name to use as a search base for finding users and groups.
+This should be similar to ‘dc=hadoop,dc=mycompany,dc=com’.
+     -
+   * - ldap.GroupSearchBase
+     - Group Search Base
+     -
+   * - ldap.GroupSearchFilter
+     - Group Search Filter
+     -